-Agents and brokers may be paid a salary, work on a commission basis or a combination of both.
-Their incomes vary considerably depending on the employer, the employee's abilities and educational background, the geographic area and the responsibilities of the position.
+Insurance agents and brokers may be paid a salary, work on a commission basis, or earn a combination of both.
+Incomes vary a lot depending on:

 Most agents and brokers pay their own car and travel expenses.
-If they operate their own businesses, other overhead expenses may include office rent and staff salaries.
+Those that operate their own businesses will also pay other overhead expenses such as office rent and staff salaries.